kvarak/dnd/docs/_Classes/bard.md

 You can use a musical instrument as a spellcasting focus for your spells.

 ### Animal Magnetism
-When you join the College of Pied Pipers at 1st level, you gain proficiency with Animal Handling.
+When you join the College of Pied Pipers at 1st level, *Animal Handling* is added to your class skills, and you gain 1 additional skill points to spent this skill.

-You can attempt to influence any beast of low Intelligence (1 or 2).
-You do this by playing a soothing song with your instrument and this way you may use your Charisma modifier rather than your Wisdom modifier when using Animal Handling.

 ### Fascinating Performance
-At 3rd level, you learn how to use your inspiring performance to sway the minds of those that can hear you.
-You can spend an ***action*** and expend one or more uses of your Bardic Inspiration in an attempt to fascinate a number of targets within 60 feet, equal to the result of your Bardic Inspiration dice.
+You learn how to use your inspiring performance to sway the minds of those that can hear you.
+You can spend an ***action*** and expend one or more uses of your Bardic Inspiration in an attempt to fascinate a number of targets within 60 ft, equal to the result of your Bardic Inspiration dice.
 Creatures affected must make a Charisma saving throw against your spell save DC.

 Creatures that fail their saving throw sit quietly and listen to the song (or watch your performance), taking no other actions for as long as you maintain concentration and continue to play (for up to 1 minute).
 A creature is given a new saving throw if someone spends its action to wake it up, or if it detects a new threat.
 The effect ends if the creature takes damage.

 ### Beast Magic
-At 6th level, you add *conjure animals* to your list of known spells.
+You add *conjure animals* to your list of known spells.
 You also add *animal friendship*, *animal messenger* and *speak with animals* to your list of known spells if you don't know them already; if you do, you automatically learn a spell of the same level or lower than the spell you already know.
 These spells do not count against the number of bard spells you know.

 ### Improved Beast Magic
-At 14th level, you add *Dominate Beast* and *Insect Plague* to your list of known spells; if you have learned them already, you choose two other spells of the same level or lower than the spell you already know.
+You add *Dominate Beast* and *Insect Plague* to your list of known spells; if you have learned them already, you choose two other spells of the same level or lower than the spell you already know.
 These spells do not count against the number of bard spells you know.

 Whenever you use a *Dominate Beast*, *Dominate Monster* or *Dominate Person* spell, you can spend one Bardic Inspiration die to dominate additional creatures.
 You can only dominate additional creatures this way if you have previously fascinated them with your *Fascinating Performance*, and only up to a number of creatures equal to your Charisma modifier.